jdx/mise/README.md

 tasks launched with rtx will include the tool environment (tools and env vars) even if rtx has not been otherwise activated.

+Here's my favorite features about rtx's task runner:

+* building dependencies in parallel—by default with no configuration required
+* last-modified checking to avoid rebuilding when there are no changes—requires minimal config
+* `rtx watch` to automatically rebuild on changes—no configuration required, but it helps
+* ability to write tasks as actual bash script files and not inside yml/json/toml strings that lack syntax highlighting and linting/checking support

 > **Warning**
 >
 > This is an experimental feature.
 It is not yet stable and will likely change.
 Some of the docs